jpuli/pqvp/README.md

 Read only Username and Password

 # Technical Approach to Building DAAS
 The team adopted a Scrum-based approach to developm a Working Prototype.
-At the beginniing our effort we addressed environments, scope development, and established Epics and multipe User Storie that were addressed in three successive Sprints.
+At the beginniing our effort we addressed environments, scope development, and established Epics and multiple User Stories that were addressed in three successive Sprints.
 We also agreed upon User-Centered design strategies that we could employ in a compressed timeframe.

 Our team chose modern tools and techniques to manage this effort and to build the DAAS solution.
 The team used a "default to open" approach, leveraging many of the tools our company is familiar with thus accelerating delivery time.
 We used the following tools which we've catagorized as
 1) "Design-Time", meaning that we employed them for management and design activities, and